 There is more information (in German only) on the Homepage of the Deutsches Schiffahrtsmuseum and in Wikipedia articles about the German Shipping Museum, the Bremen cog and the SEUTE DEERN.

-When I visited the museum in October 2001 photography was allowed and I took pictures of some items on exhibition.
+When I visited the museum in October 2001 I took pictures of some items on exhibition.
 Unfortunately, many display cases had a poor glass with high reflection.
 It was very difficult to get a clear view and taking photographs.

 Here are pictures of